m-elhamlaoui/development-platform-nova-pioneers/monitoring/monitoring_readme.md

 ## 👥 Team Usage

-This monitoring setup is designed for immediate team productivity:

 - ✅ **Zero manual setup** - all dashboards auto-provision
 - ✅ **Consistent environment** - same setup for all team members